marmelab/react-admin/docs/Remix.md

 **Tip** Don't forget to set the `<Admin basename>` prop, so that react-admin generates links relative to the "/admin" subpath:

-Finally, update your `remix.config.ts` to add `ra-data-json-server` to the `serverDependenciesToBundle` array:
+Finally, update your `remix.config.js` to add `ra-data-json-server` to the `serverDependenciesToBundle` array:

 ```diff
 /** @type {import('@remix-run/dev').AppConfig} */